-In order to graduate, a student must:
+To graduate, a student must:

-- 1. Complete all courses describe in the Surgical Technology Associate degree plan, - 2.
+- 1. Complete all courses described in the Surgical Technology Associate degree plan. - 2.
 Complete their curriculum with a minimum of 2.0 GPA, - 3.
-Complete each and every Surgical Technology course plus all required academic prerequisites with a minimum grade of a "C". - 4.
+Complete each Surgical Technology course plus all required academic prerequisites with a minimum grade of a "C". - 4.
 Completion of clinical case requirements as stated on the AST Core Curriculum - 5.
 Completion of the CST Exam upon completion of the program.
 The Certifying exam (CST) will be administered by NBSTSA after graduation.
 The program must have a 70% pass rate on all students taking the national exam in order to comply with accreditation standards.